Have you always wanted to learn how to start a blog and create a blog all by yourself?

 How Much Will Creating & Starting a Blog Cost You?

-I’m sure you don’t want something that’s too expensive so I researched out the cheapest hosting service providers that will enable you create your first blog.
+I’m sure you don’t want something that’s too expensive so I researched out the cheapest hosting service providers that will enable you start and create your first blog.

 It will cost you a total of $20.75 (N7,681) to get your blog up and running in the first year using the services and tools I recommend.